Spiro Mounds: Southeastern Ceremonial Complex

+The Pocola Mining Company

+In 1936, a group of five prospectors were able to lease Spiro Mounds for $300.
+The group created The Pocola Mining Company.
+They dug a tunnel into Craig Mound and excavated thousands of pounds of artifacts.
+They found pearls, stone beads, shells, bones, ceremonial swords, stone axes, armor, pipes, urns, cups, copper plates, and ear plugs.
+Notably, they also found a copper box with surgical instruments inside.
+The shells at the site contained engravings of ceremonies that took place at Spiro Mounds.
+The miners discarded human remains, textiles, basketry, and feathers, most of which disintegrated before scholars could analyze them, although some were sold to collectors.
+The company destroyed about one-third of the artifacts found in Craig Mound.
+When the commercial excavators finished, they dynamited the burial chamber and sold the commercially valuable artifacts, made of stone, pottery, copper, and conch shell, to collectors in the United States and overseas.
+Most of these valuable objects are lost, but some have been returned through donation and have been documented by scholars.
+Because of this destruction, the Oklahoma State Legislature passed a law protecting the site, causing The Pocola Mining Company to shut down.

 Mississippian iconography

 Anthropologists have tried in recent years to interpret the meaning of the ritual artifacts and artistic imagery found at Spiro and other Mississippian sites.
 While reaching firm conclusions about the meanings of works of art made centuries ago by people of an extinct culture is difficult, they have made some compelling interpretations by comparing Mississippian artistic imagery with the myths, religious rituals, art, and iconography of historic Native American groups.

 One of the most prominent symbols at Spiro is the "Birdman", a winged human figure representing a warrior or chunkey player.
-Chunkey was a game played in the Mississippian period, but also in historic times by the Choctaw, Chickasaw, Cherokee, and other tribes throughout the Eastern Woodlands.
-Based upon these historic records, the game consisted of players rolling a stone disk for a considerable distance and then hurling spears as close as they could to the point where the stone stopped.
+Chunkey has been played by tribes from the far Southeastern Woodlands to the Northern Plains.
+Based upon historic records, the game consisted of players rolling a stone disk for a considerable distance and then hurling spears as close as they could to the point where the stone stopped.

 Another Spiro icon is the "Great Serpent", a being said to inhabit the Under World, the spiritual domain on the opposite side of the Mississippian universe.
 The Great Serpent is portrayed in Mississippian art with a serpent's body, but also with wings or horns.
-Similar beings were the subject of myth in historic times among the Micmac, Huron, Kickapoo, Cherokee, Muscogee Creek, Caddo, and other Native American tribes, appearing in tribes of at least three major language families.
+Similar beings were the subject of myth in historic times among the Micmac, Huron, Kickapoo, Cherokee, Muscogee Creek, Caddo, and other Native American tribes, representing at least three major language families.
 The spiritual beings of the Under World were thought to be in constant opposition to those in the Upper World.
 Humans had to fear these beings, according to Native American mythology, but they could also gain great power from them in certain circumstances.